Indian Singaporeans: Definition of Indian Singaporeans

 An Indian couple in Singapore, circa 1890.

 The Singapore Department of Statistics broadly defines "Indian" as a "race" or "ethnic group", comprising "persons of Indian, Pakistani, Bangladeshi or Sri Lankan origin such as Tamils, Telugus, Malayalis, Punjabis, Bengalis and Sinhalese, etc."

 In Singapore, the Indian population can be defined by nationality and residency status.
 Most ethnic Indians are Singaporeans or permanent residents, commonly referred to as "Indian Singaporean" or "local Indians".
 They range from second to fifth generation descendants of migrants from South Asia, many of whom retain minimal or negligible connections to the region and consider its contemporary nations as foreign.
 Foreign citizens of the Republic of India are generally termed "Indian nationals" or informally "Indian Indians".
 Foreign Indians can also be differentiated by their residency status.
 For instance, a significant proportion are ethnic South Asian immigrant workers in Singapore.

 Demographic statistics are generally restricted to "Singapore residents", defined as both Singaporean citizens and permanent residents.
 Many of the statistics about Indians in Singapore in this article are restricted to this group.
-Scholars have noted "(o)fficial figures for workers on temporary contracts are difficult to obtain because the Ministry of Manpower in Singapore considers the information sensitive."
+Scholars have noted, "(o)fficial figures for workers on temporary contracts are difficult to obtain because the Ministry of Manpower in Singapore considers the information sensitive."
 Consequently, there is limited information about short-term or 'non-resident' Indians in Singapore.
 Note that use of the term 'non-resident' Indian should not be confused with the concept of the Non Resident Indian or NRI, which the government of the Republic of India uses to describe its citizens living abroad.
-In Singapore, an NRI may be statistically non-resident (in the case of work permit or pass holders) or he/she may be considered a Singapore resident (in the case of permanent residents).
+In Singapore, an NRI may be statistically non-resident (in the case of work permit or pass holders) or they may be considered a Singapore resident (in the case of permanent residents).

 Ethno-linguistic profile of Indian Singaporeans

-Indian Singaporean are grouped according to their respective ethnolinguistic backgrounds in the Indian subcontinent or 'dialect group'.
+Indian Singaporeans are grouped according to their respective ethnolinguistic backgrounds in the Indian subcontinent or 'dialect group'.
 Most Indians in Singapore have ancestral links to Southern India and Sri Lanka, with substantial groups from Northern India and Western India accounting for most of the remainder.
 These are generally the descendants of both free and indentured settlers from India during the 19th and early half of the 20th century.

 In 2010, the Singapore census categorised 237,473 Singaporeans and 110,646 permanent residents into a number of 'dialect' groups.
 However, these groups included Sikhs, who are an ethnoreligious rather than linguistic group.
 Virtually all of the Sikhs are Punjabi, which was also captured as a separate 'dialect' category (comprising mainly Hindu Punjabis).
 Given their small absolute and relative numbers, the following table adapts the 2010 census data by combining the 'Sikh' (12,952) and 'Punjabi' (5,672) category under 'Punjabi'.

 The percentages in the table refer to the proportion of each language group within the larger Resident Indian community in Singapore.